The Berwins' Approach

 Berwins Fees for leasehold properties are higher than a standard freehold purchase/sale as the ownership of the property is more complex and the Landlord/Management Company are also involved in providing information and replies and enquiries.
 In addition, costs paid to other companies/people will be higher as they will include:-

 - Notice of Transfer fee (payable to the Landlord or Management Company) – This fee if chargeable should be set out in the lease.
-Often the fee is between £10 and £350 and VAT may be charged (you will be informed if this is the case).
+Often the fee is between £10 (£12 including VAT, if applicable) and £350 (£420 including VAT, if applicable) and VAT may be charged (you will be informed if this is the case).

-- Certificate of Compliance fee - To be confirmed upon receipt of the lease, and can range between £50-£250 and VAT may be charged, depending on the Landlord or Management Company dealing with the certificate.
+- Certificate of Compliance fee - To be confirmed upon receipt of the lease, and can range between £50 (£60 including VAT, if applicable) and £250 (£300 including VAT, if applicable).
+VAT may be charged, depending on the Landlord or Management Company dealing with the certificate.

 These fees vary from property to property and can on occasion be significantly more than the ranges given above.
 We can give you an accurate figure once we have sight of your specific documents.